Private Practice

 AI Governance Board Reporting: What CISOs Present to the Board in 2026

-Only 21% of organizations report mature AI governance programs [Deloitte State of AI in the Enterprise, 8th Edition, 2026].
+Among the 85% of enterprises planning moderate-to-significant AI deployment, only 21% report mature AI governance programs [Deloitte State of AI in the Enterprise, 8th Edition, 2026, n=3,235].
 That figure is not surprising in isolation.
-What makes it striking is the context: 88% of...
+What...

 Read the Guide